 The plan and its contribution requirements are established by District policy and may be amended by the Board of Directors.
 The annual contribution is based on the actuarially determined contribution.
-For the fiscal year ended June 30, 2019, the District's cash contributions were \$138,856 in payments to the trust and the estimated implied subsidy was \$43,248, thereby resulting in payments of \$182,104.
+For the measurement period ended June 30, 2019, the District's contributions included \$138,856 in retiree premium payments and an implied subsidy of \$43,248, thereby resulting in payments of \$182,104.